-The best VR headsets for 2024
+The best VR headsets for 2026 - Engadget

 The Quest 3 is powered by Qualcomm's Snapdragon XR2 Gen 2 chip, which Meta says has double the graphics power of the Quest 2.
 That additional power is noticeable in games like Red Matter 2, which feature updated textures that deliver an experience closer to PC VR.
 The Quest 3's new displays run at 2,064 by 2,208 pixels per eye, offering an even better experience than the PlayStation VR2.
 Its mixed reality cameras also let you easily see the real world, in case you need to quickly answer a text or Slack message.
 And they enable games that can be built around your room.

-What makes the Quest 3 interesting is that it offers more than just solid VR: It also gives you a glimpse at what a mixed reality future could be.
-While it’s not as sharp or capable as Apple’s Vision Pro, that’s understandable.
-And just like previous Quest headsets, you can also plug it into a gaming PC for higher quality VR experiences.
+What makes the Quest 3 interesting is that it offers more than just solid VR: It also gives you a glimpse at what a mixed reality future could be, blurring the line between the real world and a virtual world.
+While it's not as sharp or capable as Apple's Vision Pro, that's understandable.
+And just like previous Quest headsets, you can also plug it into a gaming PC for higher quality VR experiences, expanding its compatibility beyond standalone use.

-Read our full Apple Vision Pro review
+Read our full Apple Vision Pro M5 review

 Read our full Meta Quest 3S VR headset review